 Electromyography (EMG) is commonly used to assess the activity levels in pre-identified muscles during specific exercises.
-Muscle activation is measured via electrical activity levels with the assumption that exercises that produce higher levels of activation in a muscle, are better choices for strengthening that specific muscle.
+Muscle activation is measured by using electrical activity levels with the assumption that exercises that produce higher levels of activation in a muscle, are better choices for strengthening that specific muscle.

-The review found that EMG activity was either high (>40-60% of MVIC) or very high (>60% of MVIC) in the following exercises: lateral step-ups, pelvic drop (heel taps), transverse lunges, side bridges with abduction, and standing hip abduction with a resistance band at the ankle.
+The review found that EMG activity was either high or very high in the following exercises:

-A study from the Journal of Sports Physical Therapy looked at gluteal muscle activation during common rehabilitation exercises and discovered that EMG activity was highest in side-lying hip abduction, single leg squat, lateral band walks, and the single-leg deadlift.
+A study from the University of North Carolina at Chapel Hill looked at gluteal muscle activation during common rehab exercises and found that EMG activity was highest in side-lying hip abductions, single-leg squats, lateral band walks, and single-leg deadlifts.

-The end-goal of physical therapy for piriformis syndrome is to have used a systematic program to eliminate symptoms, restore range of motion, and increase strength and endurance for functional activities.
+The goal of physical therapy for piriformis syndrome is to have decreased symptoms, full range of motion, and improved strength and endurance for functional activities.

 How to sleep with piriformis syndrome

 Finding a sleeping position while battling piriformis syndrome does not have a “one-size-fits-all” approach.
 Much like everything else we do, sleep positions should be performed within moderation.
-There is no single position that is “right” for sleeping, but research suggests that if we can avoid stomach sleeping, we should follow the evidence.
-Our bodies like variety and as such, the secret to the best sleeping position for piriformis syndrome may be in alternating between lying supine and side-lying on either side.
+There’s no single position that is “right” for sleeping, but research suggests that if we can avoid stomach sleeping, we should follow the evidence.
+Our bodies like variety, and so, the secret to the best sleeping position for piriformis syndrome may be in alternating between lying supine and side-lying on either side.

 Massage therapy may alleviate the symptoms of piriformis syndrome.
-It is imperative that the massage therapist maintains excellent communication with the patient while working in this area and that appropriate draping is utilized.
-Treatment should start with the most superficial muscle, gluteus maximus.
-Gluteus maximus is integral to correct biomechanics of the entire hip region (low back, hip, and pelvis) and thus using it as a starting point will improve overall motion in the area.
+It’s important that the massage therapist maintains excellent communication with the patient while working in this area and that appropriate draping is utilized.
+Treatment should start with the most superficial muscle: the gluteus maximus.
+This muscle is the link between the low back, hip, and pelvis so starting here will improve overall motion in the area.

-This region is somewhat tender on most individuals which makes it susceptible to reactive tightening when touched.
+This region is somewhat tender on most people, which makes it susceptible to reflexive tightening when touched.
 Starting with an open palm to create a broad contact surface can help your patient remain comfortable and relaxed.
-Once gluteus maximus tightness has been reduced, you can start to work toward the underlying piriformis muscle.
+Once the tightness has been reduced, you can start to work toward the underlying piriformis muscle.

 The piriformis is quite deep, and thus, getting to it with manual therapy can be very uncomfortable.
 Again, taking measures to reduce reactive muscle tightening are of utmost importance.
 One way to do this is with an active engagement lengthening technique.

-To perform this maneuver, start with the patient lying prone.
+To do this, start with the patient lying prone.
 Passively flex the patient’s knee on the involved side and place the hip in full external rotation.

-First, ask the patient to hold as you gently pull their lower leg toward you and then instruct them to slowly release the contraction as you continue moving their leg into internal rotation.
+First, ask the patient to hold as you gently pull their lower leg toward you.
+Then tell them to slowly release the contraction as you continue to move their leg into internal rotation.
 As this movement occurs, apply a slow stripping technique directly over piriformis, moving forward along the muscle three to four inches with each movement.

 This can be repeated several times until the entire length of the muscle has been addressed.
 This technique should be followed by stretching and strengthening to enhance neuromuscular control of the recently restored hip motion.

-Tissue damage at the musculotendinous junction or tendinosis are common in individuals with long standing hip pain.
-Deep friction massage in the region of the tendons may encourage healing by increasing blood flow to the area.
+Tissue damage at the musculotendinous junction or tendinosis are common in those with chronic hip pain.
+Deep friction massage in the tendons region may encourage healing by increasing blood flow to the area.
 This new blood carries oxygen and other nutrients that contribute to the healing environment.

 Also, active engagement techniques may also be used to address hip abductor tightness and restrictions.
-To perform these techniques, the patient should be lying with the affected side up.
+To do this, the patient should be lying with the affected side up.

-This is known to be very painful and the massage therapist should move slowly and cautiously so that the patient has ample time to provide feedback on tolerance.
-Myofascial “trigger points” may also need to be addressed in this area using the therapist’s body or a pressure tool.
+This may be painful and the massage therapist should move slowly and carefully so that the patient has enough time to provide feedback on tolerance.